Azure-Samples/openai-chat-app-quickstart/docs/README.md

 You may want to consider additional security measures, such as:

-* Protecting the Azure Container Apps instance with a [firewall](https://learn.microsoft.com/azure/container-apps/waf-app-gateway).
+* Protecting the Azure Container Apps instance with a [firewall](https://learn.microsoft.com/azure/container-apps/waf-app-gateway) and/or [Virtual Network](https://learn.microsoft.com/azure/container-apps/networking?tabs=workload-profiles-env%2Cazure-cli).
-* Using a [Virtual Network](https://learn.microsoft.com/azure/container-apps/networking?tabs=workload-profiles-env%2Cazure-cli) to restrict access to the Azure OpenAI service and Azure Container Apps.

 ## Resources

-* [OpenAI Chat Application with Microsoft Entra Authentication - MSAL SDK](https://github.com/Azure-Samples/openai-chat-app-entra-auth-local): Similar to this project, but adds user authentication with Microsoft Entra using the Microsoft Graph SDK and built-in authentication feature of Azure Container Apps.
+* [OpenAI Chat Application with Microsoft Entra Authentication - MSAL SDK](https://github.com/Azure-Samples/openai-chat-app-entra-auth-local): Similar to this project, but adds user authentication with Microsoft Entra using the Microsoft Graph SDK and MSAL SDK.
-* [OpenAI Chat Application with Microsoft Entra Authentication - Built-in Auth](https://github.com/Azure-Samples/openai-chat-app-entra-auth-local): Similar to this project, but adds user authentication with Microsoft Entra using the Microsoft Graph SDK and MSAL SDK.
+* [OpenAI Chat Application with Microsoft Entra Authentication - Built-in Auth](https://github.com/Azure-Samples/openai-chat-app-entra-auth-builtin): Similar to this project, but adds user authentication with Microsoft Entra using the Microsoft Graph SDK and built-in authentication feature of Azure Container Apps.
 * [RAG chat with Azure AI Search + Python](https://github.com/Azure-Samples/azure-search-openai-demo/): A more advanced chat app that uses Azure AI Search to ground responses in domain knowledge.
 Includes user authentication with Microsoft Entra as well as data access controls.
 * [Develop Python apps that use Azure AI services](https://learn.microsoft.com/azure/developer/python/azure-ai-for-python-developers)